dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/freshness.md

 This filter *only* applies to dbt's source freshness queries - it will not impact other uses of the source table.

-This is particular useful if:
+This is particularly useful if:
-- You are using BigQuery and your source tables are [partition tables](https://cloud.google.com/bigquery/docs/partitioned-tables)
+- You are using BigQuery and your source tables are [partitioned tables](https://cloud.google.com/bigquery/docs/partitioned-tables)
 - You are using Snowflake or Spark with large tables, and this results in a performance benefit

-Use the SQL of your warehouse to construct a filter (see below example).

 <Changelog>